meg-gutshall/meg-gutshall.github.io/_posts/2019-02-15-whats_up_with_that_sinatra_env.markdown

 use Rack::MethodOverride
 ```

 `Rack::MethodOverride` is a piece of Sinatra Middleware that intercepts every request run by our application.
-It will interpret any requests with `name="_method"` by translating the request to whatever is set by the `value` attribute-normally `PATCH` or `DELETE` for purposes in our Sinatra curriculum.
+It will interpret any requests with `name="_method"` by translating the request to whatever is set by the `value` attribute&mdash;normally `PATCH` or `DELETE` for purposes in our Sinatra curriculum.
 This line must be placed in the `config.ru` file above all controllers in which you want access to the Middleware's functionality.

-### Lines 9-13
+### Lines 9&ndash;13

 ```ruby
 Dir[File.join(File.dirname(__FILE__), "app/controllers", "*.rb")].collect {|file| File.basename(file).split(".")[0] }.reject {|file| file == "application_controller" }.each do |file|